South Cornwall · TR11 · Cornwall Council Central

 A well-designed loft conversion adds a bedroom, an en-suite and useful storage to homes that were never built with the upper floor in mind — usually inside permitted development and almost always cheaper per square metre than extending sideways.
-In Falmouth, that work is shaped by the place itself — Falmouth is a deep-water harbour town built around one of the world's largest natural harbours, with a thriving art college, Maritime Museum and a Victorian and Edwardian seafront, with a building stock that leans toward Georgian merchants' houses and Victorian terraces.
+A TR11 site visit comes before a Falmouth sketch, every time — Falmouth is a deep-water harbour town built around one of the world's largest natural harbours, with a thriving art college, Maritime Museum and a Victorian and Edwardian seafront, with a building stock that leans toward Georgian merchants' houses and modern student-converted HMOs.

 • Conservation Area